-Veterans who develop type 2 diabetes mellitus and were exposed to Agent Orange or other herbicides during military service do not have to prove a connection between their disease and military service to be eligible to receive VA disability compensation.
+Veterans who develop type 2 diabetes mellitus and were exposed to Agent Orange or other herbicides during military service do not have to prove a connection between their diabetes and service to be eligible to receive VA health care and disability compensation.

 About type 2 diabetes mellitus

 Diabetes is a chronic disease that affects the body's ability to use blood sugar for energy.
 In type 2 diabetes mellitus, the body does not produce enough insulin or the body's cells ignore the insulin.

 Signs of untreated diabetes type 2 are: blurry vision, excessive thirst, fatigue, hunger, frequent urination, and weight loss.